 Learn the skills to help you succeed

-As a speech-language pathology major, you will have a unique opportunity to learn in the on-site Speech, Language and Hearing Clinic to test your knowledge and skills, and gain practical experience.
+As a speech-language pathology major, you will have a unique opportunity to learn in the on-site Speech-Language-Hearing Clinic to test your knowledge and skills, and gain practical experience.
 This program engages its students in the comprehensive philosophy of human communication.

 Students majoring in speech-language pathology study communication disorders as well as swallowing disorders by focusing on the components of speech and language:

 - Pitch and tone

 - Interpretation of signs and symbols used to communicate

 Designing a career path to follow your passion